MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/dataverse-integration-overview.md

 ## Data synchronization

 You can synchronize data either to or from one Dynamics 365 business app to another, or in both directions in near-real time, through [!INCLUDE[dataverse_short](../includes/dataverse_short.md)].
-This will persist the synchronized data on the destination end of the setup.
+This persists the synchronized data on the destination end of the setup.

 For more information, see [Integrate with Dataverse via data sync](/dynamics365/business-central/admin-common-data-service).

 ## Data virtualization

 Virtual tables in [!INCLUDE[dataverse_short](../includes/dataverse_short.md)] can use [!INCLUDE[prod_short](../includes/prod_short.md)] APIs exposed through API Pages.
-As seen from [!INCLUDE[dataverse_short](../includes/dataverse_short.md)], these virtual tables acts as regular tables.
+As seen from [!INCLUDE[dataverse_short](../includes/dataverse_short.md)], these virtual tables act as regular tables.

 Makers can now build experiences in apps built on [!INCLUDE[dataverse_short](../includes/dataverse_short.md)] with live data shown from [!INCLUDE[prod_short](../includes/prod_short.md)] and with full CRUD capability.
 All data changes are only saved in [!INCLUDE[prod_short](../includes/prod_short.md)], so no data is copied to Microsoft Dataverse.